Azure/autorest.java/docs/generate/dataplane.md

 ### POM

-The flag `--regenerate-pom` generates the Maven `pom.xml` for the library.
+The flag `--regenerate-pom` generates the Maven POM for the library.

 Note that it replaces the original `pom.xml`, if exists.